Morton Halperin: Johnson and Nixon administrations

-Wire tapping and Nixon's Enemies List
+Wire tapping and Nixon's enemies list

-On May 9, 1969, the New York Times reported that the United States had been bombing Cambodia.
+On May 9, 1969, The New York Times reported that the United States had been bombing Cambodia.
 Kissinger called Hoover to find out who might have leaked this information to the press.
 Hoover suggested Halperin, and Kissinger agreed that was likely.
 That day, the FBI began tapping Halperin's phones at Kissinger's direction.
 The Nixon administration bugged Halperin's home phone, without a warrant, for 21 months starting in 1969.

-Halperin also ended up on Nixon's Enemies List of 20 people with whom the White House was unhappy with because they disagreed in some way with the administration.
+Halperin also ended up on Nixon's Enemies List of 20 people with whom the White House was unhappy because they disagreed in some way with the administration.
 Halperin was number 8 on the list.
 Nixon aide Charles Colson, who compiled the list, wrote next to Halperin's name, "a scandal would be helpful here."

-Defense Secretary Robert MacNamara asked Halperin to oversee the production of the Pentagon Papers.
+Defense Secretary Robert McNamara asked Halperin to oversee the production of the Pentagon Papers.
 Les Gelb, a member of Halperin's staff, oversaw the staff that actually wrote the study.
 Halperin was a friend of Daniel Ellsberg.
 When Ellsberg was investigated in connection with the Pentagon Papers, suspicion fell on Halperin, who some Nixon aides believed had kept classified documents when he left government service.
 The tapping of Halperin's phone without a warrant was discovered when it came out in Ellsberg's trial.

 Despite the continued use of the wiretap well after Halperin left government, Kissinger told reporters on May 13, 1973, that, "I never received any information that cast any doubt on [Halperin's] loyalty and discretion."

 Halperin sued in federal court.
 Halperin won a symbolic $1 judgment in 1977 for the offense, but the judgment was overturned by an appeals court.
 In 1991, Kissinger apologized to Halperin in a letter and the suit was dropped at Halperin's request in 1992.